SumoLogic/sumologic-documentation/docs/csa/threat-detection-and-investigation.md

 1. From the Sumo Logic interface, click on the **+ New** button and select the **Dashboard (New)** option.<br/><img src={useBaseUrl('img/csa/create-new-dashboard.png')} alt="Create new dashboard" style={{border: '1px solid black'}} width="200"/>
 1. Select a **Time Series** panel.<br/><img src={useBaseUrl('img/csa/time-series-panel.png')} alt="Time series panel" style={{border: '1px solid black'}} width="600"/>
-1. Create a CloudTrail query.
+1. Create a CloudTrail query to identify bad actors.
    1. Copy or type the following query to the query window.
 (In the query, replace `Labs/AWS/CloudTrail` with a valid source category for AWS CloudTrail logs in your environment.)
      ```
      _sourceCategory=Labs/AWS/CloudTrail